Guidelines for Attending Holy Mass, beginning on Pentecost Weekend, Saturday May 30 and Sunday May 31, 2020

 - Communion is to be received ONLY in the hand, and will not be distributed by the Chalice

-- Children must remain with their parents at all times, and must wear a mask
+- Children must remain with their parents at all times

-- Washing clothes worn to mass afterward is highly recommended
+- Washing clothes worn to mass afterward is also recommended

 - All missals, bibles, prayer cards and other resources will be removed from pews.
 No physical contact during the sign of peace will be permitted